jenniferlei/hb-takehome-melon-tasting-reservations-app/README.md

 Logged in users can select an available reservation from the search results and make a reservation.
 <br/>When the user confirms, a post request is sent to the Python-Flask backend and adds a new reservation into the postgreSQL database.
 <br/>Once a new reservation is created in the current component, the React frontend fetches the user's reservations in its sibling (view reservations container) component.
-<br/>This is done by lifting state up to the parent (reservation container) and then using useRef in the parent to access the child component where the reservations are.
+<br/>This is done by lifting state up to the parent (reservation container) and then using useRef in the parent to access the child component useImperativeHandle where the reservations are.
 <br/>This enables the user to see their reservations with the added reservation without refreshing.
 <br/>If the user tries to add another reservation from the same date, the user will be alerted and the reservation will not be created.
 <br/>The postgres database also has a unique constraint to prevent multiple reservations on the same date with the same user from being created.